What makes a recovery app useful on Apple Watch

 Who Arry is for

-• use Apple Watch regularly and want a better recovery layer on top of Apple Health;
+• use Apple Watch regularly and want a recovery score from Apple Health data;

 • care about HRV and sleep, but do not want to interpret them manually every day;

-• want readiness guidance without shifting to a separate subscription wearable workflow;
+• want readiness guidance without switching to a second subscription wearable;

 If your main interest is deeper HRV interpretation, continue to the Apple Watch HRV page.
-If you want the same idea framed as a daily decision, continue to the Apple Watch readiness app page.
+If you want the same idea framed around today's plan, continue to the Apple Watch readiness app page.
 If you want the load side of the picture, continue to training load for Apple Health.

 Questions people ask before installing